erizov/Professor/semester_1/lecture_11_dynamic_programming/longest_common_subsequence/README.md

 ### Application

 5. Can you implement Longest Common Subsequence from memory without looking at the code?
-6. What real-world problem could you solve using Longest Common Subsequence?
+6. What real-world problem could youaddresse using Longest Common Subsequence?

 ### Debugging